 10. Ladle into soup bowls.

-11. Garnish with some shredded cheese, crumbled crispy bacon, and chopped parsley.
+11. Garnish with some shredded cheese, crumbled crispy bacon, and chopped parsley and serve.

 Serves 4 as a main course.
 Serve with oyster crackers or hot crusty bread.
 This chowder also goes well with a sliced tomato and cucumber salad with my Lime Cilantro Dressing, Tarragon Balsamic Dressing or Lemon Thyme Vinaigrette.